MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusQueueAuthorizationRule.md

 # New-AzureRmServiceBusQueueAuthorizationRule

 ## SYNOPSIS
-Creates an authorization rule for the specified Service Bus queue.
+Creates a new authorization rule for the specified Service Bus queue.

 ## SYNTAX